Bir-Paragliding-Community/Bircom/index.md

 pilots flying here, though the outcome is still to be determined.
 In the meantime, pilots visiting the Dhauladhar Range would benefit from bringing these affordable Meshtastic Trackers along.

-## LoRa Hubs in Bir
+## LoRa Hubs in Bir and Dharamshala

-In late 2023 and early 2024, community partners set up solar-powered LoRa repeaters across key points in the Dhauladhar Range, ensuring continuous coverage even with low pilot activity.
-Base stations in Bir and Dharamshala collect location data and send it to a central server.
+In late 2023 and early 2024, community members set up solar-powered LoRa repeaters across key points in the Dhauladhar Range, ensuring continuous coverage even with low pilot activity.
+Hubs in Bir and Dharamshala collect location data and send it to a central server.
 We are currently working on secure, long-term data storage and privacy protection measures.